what does the term crawl budget mean with websites salterra digital services

 • Manage URL Parameters: Excessive URL parameters can create duplicate content issues and affect your crawl budget.
 Use the Google Search Console’s URL parameters tool to tell Google how to handle parameters on your site.

-• Use the “Crawl Rate Settings” in Google Search Console: This allows you to limit how fast Googlebot crawls your site, but it’s generally recommended to let Googlebot determine the crawl rate automatically.
+• Use the “Crawl Rate Settings” in Google Search Console.
+This allows you to limit how fast Googlebot crawls your site, but it’s generally recommended that Googlebot determine the crawl rate automatically.

 • Keep Your Site Fresh: Regularly updating your content can attract more frequent crawls from search engines.